Dean-Sockalingum/staff-rota-system/ACADEMIC_PAPER_TEMPLATE.md

 # Academic Paper: Multi-Tenancy Staff Scheduling System for Healthcare
-**Working Title:** "Development and Implementation of a Multi-Tenancy Staff Scheduling System for Healthcare Facilities: A Case Study in Automated Compliance and Workforce Optimization"
+**Working Title:** "Development and Implementation of a Multi-Tenancy Staff Scheduling System for Healthcare Facilities: A Case Study in Automated Compliance and Workforce Optimisation"

 **Authors:** [To be determined]
 **Institution:** [To be determined]